MEET THE TEAM

 Elizabeth

-Britney, a Dayak–Bataknese civil engineering graduate specialising in Water Resources Engineering, has strong experience in drafting, mapping, and data analysis.
-She has contributed to technical specification reports, cost estimates (RAB), and a range of infrastructure planning projects.
+Britney is a Dayak–Bataknese civil engineering graduate specialising in Water Resources Engineering, with experience in technical drafting, spatial mapping, and data analysis for infrastructure planning projects.
+Her work includes preparing technical specifications, cost estimates, and engineering documentation.

-Beyond her engineering work, Elizabeth has been actively involved with Huma Inay Space since its early days and contributed to the local Dayak food project with Gastro Nusa x Maja Tambi.
-She loves cooking, baking, and engaging with children.
+Beyond her professional role, she has been involved with Huma Inay Space since its early days and has supported community-based cultural initiatives, including a local Dayak food project.
+She brings a strong interest in community engagement, creativity, and working with children.

 Renawati Celeski

-Rena is a Dayak health professional with experience in aged care, disability support, and midwifery.
-She holds a Diploma in Midwifery (Sari Mulia, Indonesia), a Diploma of Health Science (ECU), and Certificate III qualifications in Individual Support (Ageing) and Disability/Mental Health Support.
+Rena is a Dayak health professional with experience across aged care, disability support, and midwifery.
+She holds a Diploma in Midwifery (Sari Mulia, Indonesia), a Diploma of Health Science (Edith Cowan University), and Certificate III qualifications in Individual Support (Ageing) and Disability/Mental Health Support.

 She has worked in aged-care and disability settings in Australia, providing person-centred support, dementia care, behavioural de-escalation, and emotional assistance.
-Her midwifery experience includes a 420-hour clinical placement focused on antenatal assessments, community health surveys, and maternal care.
+Her midwifery experience includes extensive clinical placement focused on antenatal assessments, community health surveys, and maternal care.

-Through WEWC, Rena supports communication and international networking while contributing her experience to the development of women’s health, mental health, and wellbeing initiatives.
+WEWC, Rena contributes her professional experience to the development of women’s health, mental health, and wellbeing initiatives, while supporting communication and international networking.

 Community Engagement